aslamcodes/brain-cache/devops/100 Days of Devops.md

 # Day 5: Installing SE Linux
 See kernel modules at [[Linux Kernel]]

+Linux uses DAC ([Discretionary](https://www.merriam-webster.com/dictionary/discretion) Access control) by default, that is the file owner is being discretionary upon providing access.
+SELinux however, provides MAC (Mandatory Access Control) where the access is controlled centrally, users and owners is not permitted to change those since the decisions are enforced with Linux kernel.

+The weakness of DAC is being, that the owner is given the control, and the big assumption that the user regulates the access securely.
+The access to files are governed by a central policy (more like [[SCP|AWS's SCP]]), so that any compromised process is not going to get most out of the affected system.
+MAC is for government systems, containers where the blast radius have to be reduced and governance should be strict.

 **What's SELinux**
-SELinux (Security Enhanced Linux) is a linux kernel module, that enforces strict policies on Access Control
+- SELinux (Security Enhanced Linux) is a linux kernel module, that enforces strict policies on Access Control
+- SELinux provides (Mandatory Access Control), that is

 https://www.geeksforgeeks.org/linux-unix/what-is-selinux/S3